 Pathway #2) SFUSD Compression Course - Gets to Calculus

 The other SFUSD-recommended option, which very few students choose, is to take a “compression” class in 11th grade that squeezes two years of math--Algebra 2 and Precalculus--into one year.
 This would allow you to take Calculus during senior year.
-The downside is that it moves quickly and skips over some concepts so students have to learn those on their own, especially if they plan on taking Calculus BC.
-Also, SFUSD doesn’t recognize this class as honors (since the UC’s don’t) so your grade will not be weighted in your GPA.
+The downside is that it moves quickly and skips over some concepts, but at least you don't have to take a math class outside of school.
+Also, SFUSD doesn’t recognize this class as honors so your grade will not be weighted in your GPA.

 Pathways #3 & #4) Doubling Up - Gets to Calculus

 Two other ways to get to Calculus, while taking all of your math classes at school, is by doubling up freshman year (taking Algebra 1 and Geometry concurrently) or sophomore year (taking Geometry and Algebra 2 concurrently).
 You need to request permission from your school, however, and there aren’t enough spots for everyone who asks to double up as priority for freshman Geometry enrollment goes to those who already completed Algebra 1 and passed the MVT.
 But even though the SFUSD website lists doubling up as one of their recommended sequences, I have heard from students at SOTA, Washington, and Wallenberg high schools that this was not available an option.
 So be sure to check with your high school.